 VP, Chief Responsibility Officer

-A Message from Diane Biagianti, Chief Responsibility Officer
+A message from Tania Saison, Chief Responsibility Officer

 Edwards Lifesciences Corporation (“Edwards”) is committed to the highest standards of ethical conduct.
 To meet this commitment, Edwards has implemented this Global Integrity Program based upon recognized government standards for effective compliance programs, including guidance published by the Office of Inspector General, U.S. Department of Health and Human Services (the “HHS-OIG Guidance”).